schoolofcities/zoetrope/Developer Installation Guide.md

 *Prereqs: git, Python 3.6 or later*

+This is the developer installation guide for Zoetrope, to help you run Zoetrope locally on your own machine.

-1. Clone the repository from Github, i.e. in terminal `git clone https://github.com/schoolofcities/zoetrope.git`
+1. Clone the repository from Github, i.e. in your chosen terminal, `git clone https://github.com/schoolofcities/zoetrope.git`

 2. In terminal, set up a working environment using conda or virtualenv:
     * Using Conda: